Criteria and restrictions to access reception conditions

 [4] Notably MoUs between the Ministry of Home Affairs / SEF and CPR, between ISS and CPR, and between the ISS and Santa Casa da Misericórdia de Lisboa (SCML).

 [6] In 2022, a new SOG sub-group was created in order to address the area of vulnerabilities within the asylum system.
-It is composed by ACM, CPR, ISS, SCML, SEF, and UNHCR.
-According to the information available at the time of writing, the sub-group will be led by UNHCR during the first semester of 2023, and will identify services and mechanisms to address specific vulnerabilities.
+The group was composed by ACM, CPR, ISS, SCML, SEF, and UNHCR.
+According to the information provided by UNHCR, the group has not been resumed in 2024.

 [7] The last meeting of the extended line-up of the SOG took place on 20 September 2023.